asif-saad/Mobile-Application-Development-Jetpack-Compose-Kotlin-Docs/2nd Lab/session_5.md

 ---

 **Definition**:
 A `ViewModel` is a class designed to store and manage UI-related data in a lifecycle-conscious way.
-It allows data to survive configuration changes like screen rotations.
+It allows data to survive configuration changes like screen rotations. `ViewModel` in Android is used for managing UI-related data in a lifecycle-conscious way.
+It serves as an abstraction layer between the UI (Activity/Fragment) and the data layer (e.g., repositories, databases, or network sources), ensuring that your app’s data survives configuration changes (like screen rotations) and remains consistent.

 **Purpose**:
 It helps separate the UI logic from the business logic, making your code cleaner and easier to maintain.